AtfastrSlushyMaker/BT-LED-Control/README.md

    - Single-color dominance is enhanced for vivid lighting

 4. **Exit ambient lighting:**
-   - Press the 'Q' key to gracefully exit ambient mode
+   - Press 'Ctrl+/' (Ctrl + forward slash) to gracefully exit ambient mode
    - The LED will retain the last color displayed

 ---